ZahaMaani/area_coverage/JOURNAL.md

 # Developer Journal - [Coverage Project]

 ## [2026-07-02] - Team Session
-- We made the first commit to the code, where the robot now goes to the corner and starts the coverage in L shapes across the room.
+Initialized the codebase repository and implemented the primary L-shaped grid coverage algorithm, directing the robot to navigate from the corner.

-Next Step: have the robot detect that it has covered the enitre room and stop.
+Next Step: Implement a termination condition to detect complete room coverage and halt execution.

 ---
 ## [2026-07-04] - Team Session
-- Created a new solution for the robot to cover the given area in a spiral.
+Developed an alternative spiral-based area coverage algorithm.

-- Compared the two methods to decide on which we will develop obstacle avoidance.
+Evaluated and compared L-shape and spiral methods to select the optimal framework for integrating obstacle avoidance.

-- For the L shape coverage, basic obstacle avoidance is done.
+Integrated basic obstacle avoidance mechanisms for the L-shaped coverage strategy.

-Next step: make sure that the robot does not get outside of the border while it is avoiding the obstacle.
+Next Step: Enforce boundary constraints to ensure the robot remains within the designated area during obstacle avoidance maneuvers.
 ---
 ## [2026-07-11] - Team Session
-- Tackled obstacle avoidance problem
+Advanced the implementation and refinement of the obstacle avoidance module.

-- Added plotting of the covered area using matplotlib
+Integrated data visualization features using matplotlib to dynamically plot and track the covered area.